 Drug Rehab Thousand Oaks

-The Genesis Program’s Drug Rehab Thousand Oaks facility has served Conejo Valley residents seeking recovery since 2007.
-In those years we have seen a tremendous increase in drug abuse, first with what was known as the “meth epidemic,” then the over-prescribing of opiate pain medications, and more recently in heroin addiction.
+Genesis Program’s has served Conejo Valley, CA residents seeking recovery since 2007.
+In those years we have seen a tremendous increase in drug abuse in the Thousand Oaks area, first with what was known as the “meth epidemic,” then the over-prescribing of opiate pain medications, and more recently in heroin addiction.
 At the same time, we have seen a tremendous increase in expensive residential programs, long waiting lists for government funded programs, and a decline in drug rehab programs suited to treat middle class families.

-Genesis offers drug rehab in Thousand Oaks, CA, both in the morning and in the evening, able to accommodate most people’s schedules.
+Genesis offers drug rehab services at our Ventura location for residents of Thousand Oaks, CA, both in the morning and in the evening, to accommodate most people’s schedules.
 Outpatient treatment is designed for flexibility.
 One session weekly is a family session, promoting healing within the family system.
 We believe that everyone close to a drug-abuser has been affected, and all need help to recover.
 Treatment starts with an assessment aimed at identifying your specific needs and setting you up to succeed.
 If you are not stable enough to succeed in outpatient treatment, we will help with a referral to a higher level of care.
 Our goal is to be of service to you and your family.